 How long will the auditorium and ocean display be closed for?

-We can confirm restoration will start on Monday 3rd September with a planned relaunch in time for Easter 2019.
-The structural works are very complex and until we have full access, the nature of the works is relatively unknown and therefore a confirmed launch announcement will be made in early 2019.
+We can confirm restoration will start on Monday 3rd September with a planned relaunch in time for Spring 2019.
+The structural works are very complex and until we have full access, the nature of the works is relatively unknown and therefore a confirmed launch announcement will be made in 2019.

 How much is being invested in this project?